 “Excuse me?
 Meat?
 No, Chelyabinsk is not my city at all,” I’m trying to be nice, though usually I hate talking with strangers: he obviously needed a little talk.
 That’s what I thought.

-“I’m from Saint-Petersburg.”
+“I’m from St Petersburg.”
 At this moment my role in the conversation was over.

 The old man fishes out a bottle of vodka.
 The journey begins.